hasura/learn-graphql/tutorials/backend/hasura-v3-supergraph/tutorial-site/content/introduction.md

 ---
 title: 'Course Introduction'
-metaTitle: 'Course Introduction | Hasura v3 Tutorial'
+metaTitle: 'Course Introduction | Hasura v3 Supergraph Modeling Tutorial'
+metaDescription:
-metaDescription: 'A powerful and concise tutorial that will introduce you to Hasura v3 and its concepts.'
+  'A powerful and comprehensive tutorial that will introduce you Hasura v3 supergraph modeling and its core concepts.'
 ---

-Anyone who's built an API knows that most of the time spent creating it is centered around writing access control rules to meet security and compliance requirements.
-Hasura v3 is a powerful tool that allows you to build a production-ready, compliant GraphQL API in minutes, not weeks.

-Hasura was created to help developers build APIs faster.
-It's a powerful tool that allows you to build a production-ready GraphQL API.
-Hasura v3 is the latest version of Hasura and is a complete rewrite of the Hasura architecture.
-It's faster, more powerful, and more flexible than ever before.
+Delve into the world of supergraphs with our comprehensive course designed for modern API developers.
+Supergraphs represent a breakthrough in API design, offering a unified, interconnected data layer from various subgraphs.
+In this course, you will learn the intricacies of building subgraphs, connecting them to your data supergraph using Hasura’s versatile data connectors, and infusing them with custom business logic to work seamlessly across teams.

 ## What will I learn? {#what-will-i-learn}

-This tutorial is designed to give you a complete overview of Hasura v3 and its capabilities.
-By the end of this tutorial, you will have a working Hasura v3 project deployed to [Hasura DDN](https://console.hasura.io), our global and near-instant data delivery network.
+This tutorial is designed to give you a complete overview of how to model and architect a data supergraph using Hasura v3.
+By the end of this tutorial, you will have a working supergraph — complete with separate subgraphs that include relational data sources and custom business logic hosted by Hasura — deployed to [Hasura DDN](https://console.hasura.io), our global and near-instant data delivery network.

 You'll learn how to:

+1. Identify subgraphs in an organization.
+1. Understand the concept of a supergraph.
+1. Create relationships across models in subgraphs.
-1. Create a new Hasura project.
+1. Create environments for a DDN project.
-2. Author a single, declarative metadata file that defines your entire API.
-3. Connect a data source using Hasura's data connectors.
-4. Configure fine-grained access control rules for your API.
-5. Deploy a development build of your API to Hasura DDN.
-6. Test your API using the Hasura Console.
+1. Create build profiles for individual subgraphs (teams).
+1. Test changes to a subgraph with other production supergraph metadata.
+1. Add custom business logic using the TypeScript connector.
+1. Use watch mode to develop custom business logic and get instant feedback in your API.
-7. Deploy a production build of your API to Hasura DDN.
+1. Deploy a custom connector to Hasura DDN.
+1. Identify possible relationships between models and types.
+1. Understand the components of the command type.
+1. Create relationships with the aid of LSP.

 ## What will we be building? {#what-will-we-be-building}

-We'll build an e-commerce API that allows users to manage their orders and notifications.
-The API will be backed by a PostgreSQL database and will be deployed to Hasura DDN.
+We'll build an e-commerce supergraph that mimics the real world by simulating a series of development teams that must work collaboratively to build their subgraphs independently.
+Each team will be responsible for a subgraph that represents a different part of the e-commerce application.
+Our teams are:

+- User Experience
+- Product Management
+- Payment Processing
+- Fulfillment Services

 ## What do I need to take this tutorial? {#what-do-i-need-to-take-this-tutorial}